Blue White Simple Financial Tips Blog Banner 16 3

 Maned wolves are the largest native dogs and are exclusive to South America.
 In reality, they are among the biggest dogs in the Americas, reaching shoulders of up to three and a half feet.

-They also resemble enormous foxes quite a bit, with their russet coats, black manes, and dark paws.
+They also resemble enormous animals like foxes quite a bit, with their russet coats, black manes, and dark paws.

 Maned wolves and red foxes are comparable in terms of face features and markings.
 They also have big, pointed ears that frequently protrude higher than the head.